Central, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. It's important that you choose the necessary kind.
-Most adapters available are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Be careful to choose the right type.
+The majority of adapters available are simply plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most locations.

 Make your flight more comfortable with an airplane phone mount